To the Members

 Transfer to reserves

-The Board of Directors has decided to retain the entire amount ofprofits for FY 2020-21 in the Retained Earnings.
+The Board of Directors has decided to retain the entire amount ofprofits for 2021-22 in the Retained Earnings.

-The promoters of the company continued to reinforce their confidence inthe long term prospects of the Company by infusing funds as and when required.
-Thefollowing is the promoter's shareholding as on March 31 2021:
+The promoters of the Company continued to reinforce their confidence inthe long term prospects of the Company.
+The following is the promoter's shareholding as on31st March 2022: